 There are a number of federal, state and foreign laws protecting the confidentiality of certain patient health information, including patient records, and restricting the use and disclosure of that protected information.
 In particular, the U.S. Department of Health and Human Services, or HHS, promulgated patient privacy rules under the Health Insurance Portability and Accountability Act of 1996, or HIPAA.
 These privacy rules protect medical records and other personal health information by limiting their use and disclosure, giving individuals the right to access, amend and seek accounting of their own health information and limiting most use and disclosures of health information to the minimum amount reasonably necessary to accomplish the intended purpose.
 Additionally, the E.U.
-General Data Protection Regulation (the "GDPR"), which is intended to strengthen and unify data protection and address the export of personal data outside the E.U., will become effective in May 2018.
-Once effective and implemented, the GDPR will impose more stringent data protection requirements and will provide for greater penalties for noncompliance.
-With respect to our operations in Europe, the GDPR will increase our responsibility and liability in relation to personal data that we process and we may be required to put in place additional mechanisms ensuring compliance with the GDPR.
+General Data Protection Regulation (the "GDPR"), which took effect in 2018, imposes more stringent data protection requirements and will provide for greater penalties for noncompliance.
+Thus with respect to our operations in Europe, the GDPR may increase our responsibility and liability in relation to personal data that we process and we may be required to put in place additional mechanisms ensuring compliance with the GDPR.
 This may be onerous and adversely affect our business, financial condition, results of operations and prospects.
 Additionally, if we or any of our service providers are found to be in violation of the promulgated patient privacy rules under HIPAA or, once enforced, the GDPR, we could be subject to civil or criminal penalties, which could be substantial and could increase our liabilities, harm our reputation and have a material adverse effect on our business, financial condition and operating results.